Blender Video Editor Motion Blur

 Forgetting to Save Progress

-An easily common mistake in Blender Video Editor Motion Blur workflows is unexpected shutdowns due to:
+An easily common mistake in Blender Video Editor Motion Blur workflows is damaged project files due to:

 • Software Crashes: Minimize risk by configuring restore points.